vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

     }
 }
 ```

-​
-The next row is the one with the image and the right column with name, price, sku selector, button, etc.
+The second row is the one with the image and the right column with name, price, sku selector, button, etc. as shown below:
-​
-This row is defined:
-​

 ```
  "flex-layout.row#product-main": {
     "props": {